linsomniac/spotify_to_ytmusic/README.md

 # Avoiding Ban:

 Run the terminal application to transfer all playlists with a time to sleep of 3 seconds --track-sleep=3

+# Connection Stability

+Various retry functions were added to the backend to ensure that a faulty connection does not prevent songs from being transfered.